kagiko/vaultwarden-wiki/Building-binary.md

 If you prefer to compile it manually, follow these steps:

 *Note: building the Vault needs ~1.5GB of RAM.
 On systems like a RaspberryPI with 1GB or less, please [enable swapping](https://www.tecmint.com/create-a-linux-swap-file/) or build it on a more powerful machine and copy the directory from there.
-This much memory is only needed for building it, running bitwarden_rs with vault needs only about 10MB of RAM.*
+This much memory is only needed for building it, running vaultwarden with vault needs only about 10MB of RAM.*

 - Clone the git repository at [bitwarden/web](https://github.com/bitwarden/web) and checkout the latest release tag (e.g. v2.1.1):
 ```sh